 This is Part 6 in a series that started with Part 1.

 When people think of their favourite modules, the humble VCA (Voltage Controlled Amplifier) is seldom at the top of the list.
 But among experienced modular users it's understood that even if they don't get top billing, VCAs are absolutely essential to having a usable system.
-The saying on Muffwiggler is that "You can never have too many VCAs!", and in this installment I look at the different kinds of VCAs and why they're so useful.
+The saying is that "You can never have too many VCAs!", and in this installment I look at the different kinds of VCAs and why they're so useful.

 What is a VCA?

 A VCA is a device that lets one voltage control the level of another.
 Maybe the most classic example of VCA usage would be to apply an amplitude envelope to a signal, as in the sample patch from Part 1 of this intro series.
 (Click for larger view.)

 Here the leftmost of the two MSK 012 envelope generators has its output patched into the control input of the VCA built into the Leapfrog filter at right.
 The "signal" input of the VCA is internally connected to the filter output.
 The rest of the patch (VCO, LFO, and the filter itself) creates a continuous tone.
 In order to turn it into separate notes with silences in between, it's necessary to turn the signal on and off.
 The VCA does that, under control of the envelope generator, while also shaping the level of the signal.
 Each note starts with a burst of high volume, then trails off at the end instead of stopping sharply.
 That is the effect controlled by the envelope generator, but applied by the VCA.